Frontiers Media: Indexing and abstracting

-The National Publication Committee of Norway has assigned Frontiers Media an institutional-level rating of "level 0" in the Norwegian Scientific Index since 2018, indicating that the publisher is "not academic", however individual Frontiers journals have separate journal-level ratings.
-As of 2022, 96 Frontiers journals are listed in the Norwegian Scientific Index, of which 2 have a rating of "level 2" (top 20% of all journals in their field), over 88 have a rating of "level 1" (standard academic), 1 has a rating of level X (possibly predatory), and 5 have a rating of "level 0" (not academic).
+As of 2026, 159 Frontiers journals are listed in the Norwegian Scientific Index, of which 2 have a rating of "level 2" (top 20% of all journals in their field), over 145 have a rating of "level 1" (standard academic), and 5 have a rating of "level 0" (not academic).

-As of 2022, Frontiers publishes over 185 academic journals, including 48 journals indexed within the Science Citation Index Expanded, and 4 journals indexed within the Social Sciences Citation Index, with a total of 51 journals ranked with an impact factor.
-Furthermore, as of 2021, 9 Frontiers Media journals have been selected for inclusion in MEDLINE.
+As of 2026, Frontiers publishes over 222 academic journals, including 69 journals indexed within the Science Citation Index Expanded, and 5 journals indexed within the Social Sciences Citation Index, with a total of 146 journals ranked with an impact factor.
+Furthermore, as of 2021, 15 Frontiers Media journals have been selected for inclusion in MEDLINE.

-In broader databases, Frontiers has over 200 journals indexed in the Directory of Open Access Journals (DOAJ), over 60 journals listed in PubMed Central (PMC), and over 110 journals listed in Scopus.
+In broader databases, Frontiers has over 221 journals indexed in the Directory of Open Access Journals (DOAJ), over 60 journals listed in PubMed Central (PMC), and over 164 journals listed in Scopus.

-Frontiers journals are included in the Directory of Open Access Journals (DOAJ); the publisher has been on DOAJ's advisory board & council since 2019.
+The publisher has been on DOAJ's advisory board and council since 2019.
 Frontiers is also a member of the Open Access Scholarly Publishers Association (OASPA); a participating publisher and supporter of the Initiative for Open Citations; a member of the Committee on Publication Ethics (COPE); and a member of the International Association of Scientific, Technical, and Medical Publishers (STM).
 As of 2023, Frontiers publishes over 220 academic journals, and following the 2023 release of the Web of Science Group's Journal Citation Reports (JCR 2022) and Scopus' CiteScore, 72 of the journals published by Frontiers have a Journal Impact Factor and 79 journals have a CiteScore.